Pizza with Shrimp on Top

 Pizza with Shrimp on Top is a young adult play written by Aaron Levy.

 Plot

-Through the perspective of Stuart, a high school senior, Aaron Levy’s young adult play addresses teen struggles of self-worth, suicide, and communication between yourself and your loved ones.
-Stuart attempted suicide by overdose and is now trapped in the limbo between life and death.
-Yearnings deepen but can never be satisfied, and self-inflicted wounds never heal.
+Stuart attempted suicide by overdose and is now trapped between life and death.
 Stuart meets Daniel, B.J., and Muggy, limbo’s "welcoming committee," and then runs into Lisa, an old crush from his school.
 When his little sister Stephanie visits him at the hospital, Stuart realizes that his time has run out, and he needs to make the choice between life and death.
-Genre: comedy, drama, fantasy.